infinum/ios-prince-of-versions/README.md

 #### Adding-requirements

 For each requirement key listed in a configuration, there should exist a requirement check closure.
 If you don't provide it, the requirement will be considered as not met, and the whole configuration will be discarded.
+However, if you provide requirement check, but JSON doesn't contain requirement key for your check, the check will be ignored.

 > If the JSON contains `required_os_version` key under requirements, the library itself will handle checking if that requirement is met.
 You don't need to provide a closure.